Hi, I’m Janine

 I work with late-diagnosed ADHD and AuDHD adults who are capable, thoughtful, and quietly exhausted.

-People who have spent years pushing through, adapting, holding things together, and burning out, and are now looking for a more sustainable and different way to live and work.
+People who’ve spent years pushing through, holding it all together — and are now looking for a more sustainable way to live and work.

 I believe in doing things differently — with laughter, self-kindness, and a focus on what actually works for you, not what you’re told should work.